Aghbuul/pixelcraft-studio/README.md

 - Feather Icons for the UI icons
 - Flask framework for the backend server
 - GIF.js library for handling GIF creation and export

+## This project was developed with the (heavy) assistance of Replit Agent, Anthropic's Claude and OpenAI's ChatGPT.
+The background art for this project was generated using Google's Veo 2.